JustinSoflin/IT-Support-Recon-Simulation/README.md

 <img width="853" height="340" alt="image" src="https://github.com/user-attachments/assets/f9b2f8d3-a8d1-4d04-b919-a565c9c8b10d" />
 </kbd>

-Analysis:
+**Findings**
+-

+**Analysis**
-qwinsta.exe enumerates logged-in users and session info; standard recon technique.
+- qwinsta.exe enumerates logged-in users and session info; standard recon technique.
+- qwinsta is a Windows command-line tool that lists active user sessions on a machine or remote server.

+Shows session IDs, usernames, session states (active, disconnected), and types (console, RDP).

+Often used in reconnaissance to see who is logged in and which sessions are active.

+In attacks, it helps an actor determine if a user is present or plan lateral movement.

-Answer (Last Recon Attempt Timestamp): 2025-10-09T12:51:44.3425653Z
+**Flag Answer (Last Recon Attempt Timestamp)**: 2025-10-09T12:51:44.3425653Z

 ---